-The law in Alaska provides laws to protect service animals and the individuals they help, but not emotional support animals.
+The law in Alaska protects service animals and the individuals they help, but not emotional support animals.
 Emotional support animals are animals that provide comfort and companionship but are not trained to perform a task that is directly related to any disabilities, including physical and mental.

 If your animals perform services and have gone to school and been certified to do so, then it is not considered an emotional support animal.
 In this case, it would be a service animal and would be provided the same safety as other services animals.
 It is important to know the difference when understanding your animal’s rights.